-- 3.51 The Council will, in considering the names submitted to it by the interview panel, act in accordance with the relevant sections of the Code of Procedures on Recruitment and Selection issued by the Local Government Staff Commission for Northern Ireland.
-In considering the names of suitable candidates submitted to it, the Council should note that these are "applications in confidence" and should not seek to place the names in the public domain. - 3.52 It is for the Council to formally nominate those found suitable by the interview panel.
-The Council, with support from their Human Resources Department or an outside source appointed by the Policing Board, should submit to the Policing Board an alphabetical list of those candidates considered suitable for nomination, together with their scores, - 3.53 As required by paragraph 5(2) of Schedule 1 and paragraph 5(2) of Schedule 2 to the Justice Act, unless otherwise agreed with the Policing Board, the number of persons to be nominated shall be twice the number of appointments of independent members to be made.
-If the number of candidates considered by the interview panel to be suitable for nomination exceeds the required number, the Council with support from their Human Resources Department or an outside source appointed by the Policing Board will submit all the names, in alphabetical order, to the Policing Board. - 3.54 It is not expected that the Policing Board would agree to receive a smaller number of candidates save in the most exceptional circumstances.
-However if less than twice the number are nominated the Board, in partnership with the relevant Council, may consider reviewing the local networks of community representatives and volunteers who may be interested in becoming involved in this area of work.
+- 3.48 The Council will, in considering the names submitted to it by the interview panel, act in accordance with the relevant sections of the 'Code of Procedures on Recruitment and Selection'; issued by the Local Government Staff Commission for Northern Ireland.
+In considering the names of suitable candidates submitted to it, the Council should note that these are "applications in confidence" and should not seek to place the names in the public domain. - 3.49 It is for the Council to formally nominate those found suitable by the interview panel.
+The Council, with support from their Human Resources Department or an outside source appointed by the Policing Board, should submit to the Policing Board a list of those candidates considered suitable for appointment, along with scores.
+The Policing Board may also utilise 'candidate summaries', outlining the skills, qualities and experience of candidates, to support in the final selection of independent members. - 3.50 As required by paragraph 5(2) of Schedule 1 and paragraph 5(2) of Schedule 2 to the Justice Act, unless otherwise agreed with the Policing Board, the number of persons to be nominated shall be twice the number of appointments of independent members to be made.
+If the number of candidates considered by the interview panel to be suitable for nomination exceeds the required number, the Council with support from their Human Resources Department or an outside source appointed by the Policing Board will submit all the names, to the Policing Board. - 3.51 It is not expected that the Policing Board would agree to receive a smaller number of candidates save in the most exceptional circumstances.
+However if less than twice the number are nominated, the Board, in partnership with the relevant Council, may consider reviewing the local networks of community representatives and volunteers who may be interested in becoming involved in this area of work.
 Candidates generated in this way will be required to complete an application form and attend for interview, the same as other candidates.

-- 3.55 No names should be submitted to the Policing Board of candidates who have failed to complete the application form or declaration against terrorism. - 3.56 All applicants whose applications have been rejected by the Council's panel, whether through shortlisting or at interview, should be notified in writing.
+- 3.52 No names should be submitted to the Policing Board of candidates who have failed to complete the application form or declaration against terrorism. - 3.53 All applicants whose applications have been rejected by the Council's panel, whether through shortlisting or at interview, should be notified in writing.
 Reasons should be given.
 Feedback for candidates rejected at these stages of the process is the responsibility of the Council.
-Feedback will be provided by the Council with support from their Human Resources Department or an outside source appointed by the Policing Board. - 3.57 When required by the Policing Board, the Council must supply the Board with a list of the names of its members who will be serving as political members on the PCSP or DPCSPs.
-Councillors should also be asked to supply their characteristics, in terms of the categories listed in section 75(1) of the Northern Ireland Act 1998, to the Council Chief Executive.
-A summary of the overall breakdown of characteristics should be provided to the Policing Board upon request.
-This will enable the Board better to fulfil its duty under paragraph 4(3) of Schedule 1 and paragraph 4(2) of Schedule 2 to the Justice Act to secure, as far as practicable, that the membership of the PCSP/DPCSP, taken together, is representative of the community in the district.
-The Impartial Assessor will also oversee this element of the process and its documentation. - 3.58 Records of this stage of the process should be given to, and held for at least two years by, the Policing Board in line with the retention period set out at paragraph 3.50.
+Feedback will be provided by the Council with support from their Human Resources Department or an outside source appointed by the Policing Board. - 3.54 Records of this stage of the process should be given to, and held for at least two years by, the Policing Board in line with the retention period set out at paragraph 3.47.